whalehub/awesome-stars/README.md

 - [getsentry/sourcemaps.io](https://github.com/getsentry/sourcemaps.io) - Web-based Source Map validator
 - [getsentry/sentry-docs](https://github.com/getsentry/sentry-docs) - The new place for the sentry documentation (and tools to build it)
 - [google/strict-csp](https://github.com/google/strict-csp) -
+- [peterthehan/discord-reaction-role-bot](https://github.com/peterthehan/discord-reaction-role-bot) - A Discord bot that allows users to self-assign roles using reactions.
 - [outline/rich-markdown-editor](https://github.com/outline/rich-markdown-editor) - The open source React and Prosemirror based markdown editor that powers Outline.
 Want to try it out?
 Create an account:
 - [altair-graphql/altair](https://github.com/altair-graphql/altair) - ✨⚡️ A beautiful feature-rich GraphQL Client for all platforms.
 - [aminpaks/qbittorrent-web-ui](https://github.com/aminpaks/qbittorrent-web-ui) - A simple but efficient UI as a web app for qBittorrent